barsoom/devbook/service_layer/README.md

 Basically, we want to separate domain logic from the Rails controller, and treat the controller only as a web interface.
 Its responsibilities are taking input from parameters, cookies etc and sending output in the form of views, redirects, cookies etc, but *not* to make domain decisions.

-Also, we want to separate non-persistence concerns from ActiveRecord (or any other persistence adapter).
-The "sign up customer" use case can create a customer in DB and send a welcome mail, but ActiveRecord should not.
+Also, we want to separate non-persistence concerns from Active Record (or any other persistence adapter).
+The "sign up customer" use case can create a customer in DB and send a welcome mail, but Active Record should not.

 ## Additional inspiration